TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          boolean

    Description
-         If the “multiple” feature is used with MM relations you MUST set this value to true and include a UID field!
+         If the "multiple" feature is used with MM relations you MUST set this value to true and include a UID field!
 Otherwise sorting and removing relations will be buggy.